FNALLPC/cms-das-pre-exercises/_episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md

 [CRAB FAQ](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ) <br>
 [CRAB troubleshooting guide](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3Troubleshoot): Steps to address the problems you experience with CRAB and how to ask for support. <br>
 [CMS Computing Tools mailing list](https://hypernews.cern.ch/HyperNews/CMS/get/computing-tools.html), where to send feedback and ask support in case of jobs problem (please send to us your crab task HELP URL from crab status output). <br>
-Note also that all CMS members using the Grid subscribe to the [Grid Annoucements CMS HyperNews forum](https://hypernews.cern.ch/HyperNews/CMS/get/gridAnnounce.html). <br>
+Note also that all CMS members using the Grid subscribe to the [Grid Annoucements CMS HyperNews forum](https://hypernews.cern.ch/HyperNews/CMS/get/gridAnnounce.html).
+Important CRAB announcements will be announced on the [CERN Computing Announcement HyperNews forum](https://hypernews.cern.ch/HyperNews/CMS/get/cernCompAnnounce.html). <br>

 <br><br>
 _Last reviewed: 2020/11/09 by Hannsj&ouml;rg Weber_